 In Sturbridge, groundwater resources can be found in the areas along the Quinebaug River and Hamant Brook.
-Aquifer areas in the central part of town - such as those in the Quinebaug River valley - have higher yields, estimated at greater than 300 gallons per minute.
+Aquifer areas in the central part of town-such as those in the Quinebaug River valley-have higher yields, estimated at greater than 300 gallons per minute.
 Other areas have yields closer to 10 to 100 gallons per minute.

-The Town adopted a Groundwater Protection District in 2002.
+The Town adopted a Groundwater Protection District in 2002, which was updated in 2009 to include the area for well #4.
 The overlay district limits the types of uses allowed in delineated aquifers or recharge areas.19 It requires a special permit for certain activities such as those that "render impervious" more than 15 percent or 2,500 square feet of any lot, and it prohibits other uses such as landfills.20